thedeo/terraform-aws-trailwatch/README.md

 The dashboard web interface uses Django along with the DataTables library to produce dynamic data views.

-The dashboard provides 4 built in reports:
+The dashboard provides 4 built-in reports:

 1. **account**
 2. **ami**